sheetal-devop/flightgear-control/README.md

 # flightgear-control

-Control and interact with a FlightGear aircraft generically using telnet and sockets.
+Control and interact with virtual aircraft through the FlightGear simulator generically using telnet and sockets.

 Easily and economically simulate a complex real-world machine with mechanical causality.